The ribbon category of representations of a crossed module: Quantum invariants

 \section{Quantum invariants}

-With all of our previous considerations, we see that our category $\mM(X)_{\textbf{Fd}}$ actually has a lot of structure.
-Indeed, as a category of finite-dimensional modules over a braided finite dimensional semi-simple Hopf algebra, $\mM(X)_{\textbf{Fd}}$ is a fusion category.
+We proved in previous sections that the category $\mM(\xX)$ has a lot of structure.
+It is a category of finite-dimensional modules over a braided finite dimensional semi-simple Hopf algebra, which makes it a fusion category.